phrenotype/figleaf/README.md

 This library keeps bots and unwanted humans from making requests to your website.

 It offers full csrf token generation and validation, without external dependencies.
-Moreover, it stores the token in the `$_SERVER` super global, hence eliminating the need to start a session.

 With this, a brute force attack is only possible with browser automation, hence increased cost.